Canon 1D X versus Canon 1D X Mark II

 |Nikon D4 (⇒ lft | rgt)||Full Frame||16.2||4928||3280||1080/30p||24.7||13.1||2965||89|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the 1DX Mark II provides a better video resolution than the 1DX.
 It can shoot movie footage at 4K/60p, while the 1DX is limited to 1080/30p.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The 1DX and the 1DX Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Canon 1D X and Canon 1D X Mark II in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The adjacent table lists some of the other core features of the Canon 1D X and Canon 1D X Mark II along with similar information for a selection of comparators.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon 1D X (⇒ rgt)||optical||YES||3.2||1040||fixed||no||8000||14.0||no||no|